Virus is expected to reduce meat selection and raise prices

 Sarah Little, a spokeswoman for the North American Meat Institute, an industry trade group, said: “It’s down across the board right now, so the next couple of weeks we should see how the system works.
 It’s never been tested like this before.”

 A beef production plant in Green Bay, Wisconsin, is the latest to shut down because of infections among employees.
 JBS USA said the JBS Packerland plant, which employs 1,200, would be closed temporarily.
-The Green Bay Press Gazette reported that at least 189 COVID-19 infections had been linked to JBS Packerland as of Friday.
+As of Monday, 255 employees at the plant tested positive for COVID-19, said Claire Paprocki, a spokeswoman for the county health department.

 Nationally, although the reduced meat supply is expected to cause consumer prices to rise, expectations are that the increases will be slight.
 The U.S. Department of Agriculture said late last week that it expects beef prices to climb 1% to 2% this year, poultry as much as 1.5% and pork between by from 2% and 3%.